verestv/Data_Engineering/README.md

 ## 4. Naming Conventions

-According to best practices, we use lowercase for table and column names, so we renamed the headers in both CSV files using a small script. change_csv_headers.py
+According to best practices, we use lowercase for table and column names, so we renamed the headers in both CSV files users.csv manually. ad_events - using a small script. change_csv_headers.py

 ## 5. Splitting CSV Files